oracc/oracc-search-front-end/README.md

 Use the following commands to deploy to GH-pages:

-From the main project directory run: `ng deploy --base-href=/oracc-search-front-end/`
+From the main project directory run: `npm run gh-pages-deploy`

-or

-`npm run gh-pages-deploy`

 This will build the project using a custom `baseHref` property defined in `angular.json`.
 The project will then automatically be deployed to github-pages.